Debbie Thrower: Radio and television

 Transferring to ITV, Thrower and colleague Fred Dinenage were presenters of Meridian Tonight (South) when it first aired in 1993.
 In addition, she was the first person seen after the changeover of TV contractor from TVS to Meridian, shortly after the stroke of midnight on New Year's Day 1993, covering the celebrations at Winchester Cathedral, which was celebrating its 900th anniversary.
 Her final show as presenter of Meridian Tonight was on 6 February 2009.

-She was latterly the final presenter for Channel 4's popular antiques programme Collectors' Lot, which aired on weekday afternoons, gaining two million viewers a day.
+She was latterly the final presenter for Channel 4's antiques programme Collectors' Lot, which aired on weekday afternoons.

 She also had a BBC Radio 2 afternoon show between 1995 and 1998 replacing long-time presenter Gloria Hunniford.
 On 13 January 2009, Thrower confirmed in an interview with The News in Portsmouth that she was leaving ITV Meridian to concentrate on freelance work and her voluntary ministry as a Church of England reader or Licensed Lay Minister (LLM).
-Thrower is a Canon Emeritus of Winchester Cathedral.
-In 2016 she was awarded an honorary degree for public service from the University of Winchester- Doctor of Letters honoris causa.
+Thrower is a Lay Canon Emeritus of Winchester Cathedral.
+In 2016 she was awarded an honorary degree for public service from the University of Winchester – Doctor of Letters honoris causa.

-Religious and charity work

-In November 2009 she was appointed the first Chaplain to Older People in Alton, Hampshire.
-She went on to pioneer Anna Chaplaincy to Older People (named after the elderly widow Anna in St Luke's gospel, a good role model of a faithful older person) which started in Alton, the result of a covenant-signing between Anglicans and Methodists to collaborate more closely.
-The Anna Chaplaincy approach to supporting people in care homes and the wider community, meeting the spiritual needs of men and women in their later years whether they have a strong faith or none, is spreading nationally through The Bible Reading Fellowship, BRF.
-The Abingdon-based charity is helping to develop Anna Chaplaincy for older people of which Thrower is founder and pioneer.
-There is now a network of more than 160 Anna Chaplains and others in equivalent roles across the UK.